silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 1 - Finding Lane Lines/README.md

 3. intersecting lines means the same point is on multiple lines

 Therefore, in such a plane, we can more easily identify lines that go via the same point.
 We however need to move from the current system to a Hough Space which uses a polar coordinates system as our original expression is not differentiable when m=0 (i.e. vertical lines).
 In polar coordinates, a given line will now be expressed as (ρ, θ), where line L is reachable by going a distance ρ at angle θ from the origin, thus meeting the perpendicular L; that is ρ = x cos θ + y sin θ.
 All straight lines going through a given point will correspond to a sinusoidal curve in the (ρ, θ) plane.
 Therefore, a set of points on the same straight line in Cartesian space will yield sinusoids that cross at the point (ρ, θ).
-This naturally means that the problem of detecting points on a line in cartesian space is reduced to finding intersecting sinusoids in Hough space.
+This naturally means that the problem of detecting points on a line in cartesian space is reduced to finding intersecting sinusoids in Hough space.<p align="center">

 ![Figure10](https://github.com/silverwhere/Self-Driving-Car-Nanodegree---Udacity/blob/main/Project%201%20-%20Finding%20Lane%20Lines/test_pipeline_images/hough_lines.jpg)
 *Hough Lines*